jeremy9959/Grad5100/syllabus/Grad5100Syllabus.md

 1. Setting up a data science working environment
 2. Probability and Statistics: the normal distribution
 3. Working with Data in R and Python
-4. Discrete Probability and Bayes Theorem
+4. Linear Algebra: vectors, matrices, the dot product
+5. Partial derivatives and the gradient; matrix calculus
-5. Slicing and Dicing data in R and Python
+6. Slicing and dicing data in R and Python
-6. Linear Algebra
-7. Partial derivatives, level curves, and gradients
-8. Gradient Descent
-9. Visualization tools in R and Python
-10. Statistical Models
+7. Statistical Models
-11. Hypothesis Testing
+8. Hypothesis Testing
-12. Linear and Logistic Regression
-13. Version Control
-14. Data Structures and Object Oriented Programming
+9. Data Structures and Object Oriented Programming
+10. Visualization tools in R and Python
+11. Version Control
-15. Databases
+12. Databases
+13. Additional topics as time permits